Guilford CT: Seeds of “Offbeat” Northeast

 I was touring Guilford with a town historian, as we turned into the Sachem’s Head section of town.
 I’d assumed that this neighborhood was so named because it juts out into Long Island Sound – and thus, a “headland.”

 But I soon learned that Sachem’s Head refers to the decapitated head of a captured Pequot Tribal Chief – the Sachem.
 After a territorial skirmish in 1637, Colonial Brits placed the severed head in the fork of a shorefront tree to warn other tribes of their fate should they retaliate.
-I find it strange that a whole neighborhood in Connecticut still bears the name of a hacked-off Native American’s head.
+It’s strange that a whole neighborhood in Connecticut still bears the name of a hacked-off Native American’s head.

 Sachems Cove Guilford CT

-Weirdly, the picture-book yellow cottage nestled within Sachem’s Cove, where this bloody episode occurred, was summer home of landscape-design superstar, Frederick Law Olmstead.
+Weirdly, the picture-book yellow cottage nestled within Sachem’s Cove, where this bloody episode occurred, was the summer home of landscape-design superstar, Frederick Law Olmstead.
 Most likely, the Father of American Landscape Architecture, best known for designing New York’s Central Park, had no idea of the violent history right outside his door.

-Things To Do in Guilford CT
+Things to do in Guilford CT

 DO: Read Amusements Segway Tour